RaviNarasimha41/industrial-safety-qa/README.md

 | Explain the use of safety harness.           | PLACEHOLDER\_BASELINE\_7 | PLACEHOLDER\_HYBRID\_7 | hybrid          | No        |
 | Why are MSDS sheets important?               | PLACEHOLDER\_BASELINE\_8 | PLACEHOLDER\_HYBRID\_8 | hybrid          | No        |

 > Replace placeholders with actual answers after running the API.
-The "Abstained" column reflects whether the system chose to abstain based on threshold.
+The "Abstained" column reflects whether the system chose to abstain based on the threshold.

 ---